Summer Internship Program

 - Compensation ranges between $12.50 to $14.50/hour depending on academic year.

-Please submit the following to email@example.com by February 28, 2020:
+Please submit the following materials to our online application by February 28, 2020:

 - Cover Letter

 Amber Taylor is placed with the PATH Foundation Resource Center.
 She is a junior at the University of Lynchburg, earning a B.S. in Psychology.
 Amber previously served with the Fauquier Health Rehabilitation and Nursing Center and is passionate about helping others.
 She also volunteers with the Boys and Girls Club and the Grace Miller Buddy Program.
 Amber likes to spend her days off having picnics in Rady Park and always makes sure to save room for ice cream.

 Asma Noman is placed at the Northern Piedmont Community Foundation.
 After graduating from Fauquier High School in 2013, she continued to the University of Mary Washington where she earned a B.S. in Psychology.
 As part of her undergraduate work, she researched sibling relationships and strategies for reducing anxiety.
 Now, Asma is in her second year of Boston University’s Social Work Master’s Degree program.
 She hopes to one day become a licensed clinical social worker and help children in need in the community.
 Her happy place is anywhere in Fauquier, as long as she has a book in hand.